awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-algo-tune.md

 ## Use an Algorithm to Run a Hyperparameter Tuning Job \(API\)<a name="sagemaker-mkt-algo-tune-api"></a>

 To use an algorithm to run a hyperparameter tuning job by using the SageMaker API, specify either the name or the Amazon Resource Name \(ARN\) of the algorithm as the `AlgorithmName` field of the [ `AlgorithmSpecification`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AlgorithmSpecification.html) object that you pass to [ `CreateHyperParameterTuningJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateHyperParameterTuningJob.html)\.
-For information about hyperparameter tuning in SageMaker, see [Perform Automatic Model Tuning](automatic-model-tuning.md)\.
+For information about hyperparameter tuning in SageMaker, see [Perform Automatic Model Tuning with SageMaker](automatic-model-tuning.md)\.

 ## Use an Algorithm to Run a Hyperparameter Tuning Job \([Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io)\)<a name="sagemaker-mkt-algo-tune-sdk"></a>